 If Xtend soybeans are planted, Xtendimax, FeXapan, or Engenia should be some of the most effective herbicides for postemergence control of marestail in soybeans.
 Remember that Xtendimax, FeXapan and Engenia can only be applied to Xtend soybeans.

 Another option to control marestail in soybean is to plant Liberty Link soybeans and use Liberty herbicide.
 It is important to remember that Liberty can only be applied postemergence on Liberty Link soybeans.

 Figure 2.
 Glyphosate-resistant Palmer amaranth escapes in soybeans.
 Photo by Dallas Peterson, K-State Research and Extension.

 If preemergence herbicides weren’t applied or didn’t get activated in a timely manner, early-emerging waterhemp or Palmer amaranth may not have been controlled and can grow rapidly.
 Flexstar, Cobra, Marvel, and Ultra Blazer can be fairly effective for controlling small pigweed, but are less effective as the pigweed gets larger, especially Palmer amaranth.
-These herbicides also provide some residual weed control, so tank-mixes of these herbicides with glyphsosate should be applied within 3 weeks after planting to optimize performance.
+Some waterhemp and Palmer amaranth also may have developed resistance to this class of herbicides, but size still seems to be a factor, even on resistant populations.
+These herbicides also provide some residual weed control, so tank-mixes of these herbicides with glyphosate should be applied within 3 weeks after planting to optimize performance.
 Producers may try to cut the rates of these herbicides to reduce soybean injury.
 However, lower rates of these burner herbicides still cause similar soybean burn symptoms and weed control is often reduced.

 Pursuit and Harmony were once fairly effective for pigweed control and can still provide good control of susceptible populations, but many fields now have ALS-resistant waterhemp and Palmer amaranth.